gradkell/pkiccu/README.md

 support for the DoD PKI environment.
 The original target environment was US DoD websites that update certs and CRLs from the DoD PKI.
 Since the DoD PKI is one of the largest PKIs in the world, they often add new CAs.
-These new CAs need to be configured into other software such as webservers or some users won't be able to access their systems.
+These new CAs need to be configured into other software such as web servers or some users won't be able to access their systems.
 PKICCU helps automate this process so that new CAs are integrated into systems automatically.
 PKICCU handles all the certificate and CRL discovery and downloading.
 All you have to do is provide the scripts to integrate them into your systems.

 PKICCU includes features that make it robust and secure.
 There are many features